GrupoDiana/BRT-Documentation/docs/library/index.md

 ### Active Development and Future Capabilities

-The BRT Library is actively maintained and continuously evolving to meet the growing demands of the research and development community.
+The BRT Library is actively maintained and continuously evolving.
 Planned enhancements include:

 - Support for **multi-listener scenarios**, enabling collaborative and interactive auditory experiments.
-- Integration of **advanced reverberation models**, such as hybrid methods combining image sources and convolution.
+- Integration of **advanced reverberation models**, such as hybrid methods combining Image Source Methods (ISM) with other techniques for the reverberation tail.
 - Development of **hearing loss and hearing aid simulations**, broadening the scope of auditory applications.

-By combining flexibility, precision, and extensibility, the BRT Library empowers users to push the boundaries of psychoacoustics and immersive audio research.

 ---